downingbots/ALSET/README.md

  - Experiment with multiple robots working together on tasks.
    - Example: excavator fills up a dump truck from gravel in a pit.
 The dump truck drives around and fills up the same pit on the other side then drives back again for the next refill.
    - Example: one armed robot picks up cubes and dumps them in a box.
 Another armed robot picks cubes from a box and dumps them someplace on the ground.
+ - Write an iPhone / Android app to display the webcam and control the robot via bluetooth.
+No need to understanding Linux.
+No Joystick required.
+No wifi required on the jetson nano.
+Needs a pre-configured SD card.

 ## REINFORCEMENT LEARNING ON REAL ROBOTS: Lessons Learned